chaffefam/chaffefam/README.md

 - 👋 Hi, I’m Peter
 - 👀 I’m interested in reading Fantasy adventures books like books from the authers of Robin Hobbs and Raymond E Feist.
       Just to name a couple.
 Also being with my family.
 Don't forget coding.
 - 🌱 I’m currently learning javascript, reactjs also nodejs as well.
-Just started playing with Sanity.
+Just started playing with Sanity, Gatsby and Netlify.
 - 💞️ I’m looking to collaborate on some open source projects soon just to get back to programming again.
 - 📫 How to reach me on slack chaffefam.slack.com